-We may disclose personal information to overseas recipients for the purposes of using or liaising with verification sources as well as monitoring our emails sent and received.
+We may securely disclose personal information to overseas recipients for the purposes of using or liaising with verification sources as well as monitoring our emails sent and received.
 This information may include you or your applicant’s name, address, date of birth, contact details, drivers licence details, passport details, or such other information we notify to you.
 As at the date of this policy the recipients will be located in the United States of America although the countries in which these recipients are located may change over time.

-We may disclose personal information to a third party who has been provided with the verification of identity check to allow that third party to verify that identity check of you or your applicant through a verification functionality or feature.
+We may securely disclose personal information to a third party who has been provided with the verification of identity check to allow that third party to verify that identity check of you or your applicant through a verification functionality or feature.
 Where you have consented to us forwarding personal information on a verification of identity check to a third party you also consent to us making that information available to that third party via a verification functionality or feature.

 Where you disclose personal information to a third party by giving them a copy of your verification of identitycheck (either in electronic or hard copy) you also consent to us also disclosing your personal information to that third party through a verification functionality or feature.

 You acknowledge and agree that such disclosure through a verification functionality or feature is appropriate and necessary to maintain security and integrity of the personal information contained in verification of identity checks.

 We may disclose Aggregate Information to a third party to better our services for our customers and improve our services.